 Pepper grabbed Tarie firmly by the shoulders.
 "Yes, it's true Beyworth, we cannot let that happen!"

-Tarie flashed his eyes rapidly at the both of them.
+Tarie stifled a gasp.
 "Wait a minute, I could stay and h-help with this!
 I have experience in defensive shifting like barriers and healing!
 If I put up a barrier, it should help buffer the explosion!"
 Meanwhile, the entire alley was beginning to rumble with great intensity as the energy was building further.

 "Then do so, monk!
 I will assist you with the task!
 If we work together it won't be a problem!"
 Raz retorted.